-When to attempting to protect properties from Power Tools, there must first be an understanding of what power tools are.
+When attempting to protect properties from Power Tools, there must first be an understanding of what power tools are.

 Due to the effort needed to acquire power tools (not to mention the skill required to use them) attacks of this kind are understood to be premeditated and malicious.
-The property and contents within must be of a high enough value to the intruder to risk the attack in first place, let alone use tools that are dangerous enough to cause serious damage if mishandled.
+The property and contents within must be of a high enough value to the intruder to risk the attack in the first place, let alone use tools that are dangerous enough to cause serious damage if mishandled.

 The target is often the assets within rather than to cause damage to the property itself, though application type is a large consideration when implementing the security measures.
-This distinction suggests that properties with theft or espionage as their most significant threat are unlikely to be targeted by terrorist attack.
+This distinction suggests that properties with theft or espionage as their most significant threat are unlikely to be targeted by terrorist attacks.

-Crime and prison statistics show that over 70% of inmates within UK prisons are reoffenders.
+Crime and prison statistics show that over 70% of inmates within UK prisons are re-offenders.
 The likelihood of a premeditated, targeted attack of such severity being successfully committed by an inexperienced criminal is small.
 Professional criminals will not only expect the standard security protocols in place, they will know how to avoid them.

 Visible security measures play a large part in the deterrence of criminal activity.
 However, for the determined intruder who has the skills to surpass basic security, there is nothing that is 100% guaranteed to stop them.
 Despite this, there are still numerous measures that can be implemented within the security procedures to delay the attack.